Synopsis...HIGH PRESSURE EAST OF NEW ENGLAND WILL SLOWLY MOVE FURTHER OFFSHORE

 FRIDAY.

-Overnight: SSW wind 13 to 16 kt, with gusts as high as 23 kt.
-A chance of showers after 2am. Áreas dispersadas de fog after 2am.
-Seas 1 to 2 ft.
+Friday: WNW wind around 19 kt, with gusts as high as 28 kt.
+A chance of rain before 8am.
+Seas around 2 ft.

-Tuesday Night: S wind around 8 kt becoming ESE after midnight.
+Saturday Night: W wind 6 to 11 kt becoming NW after midnight.
 Mostly cloudy.
 Seas around 1 ft.

 *Notices: (1) This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.
 Forecast information for a larger area can be found within the zone forecast and the NDFD graphics.
 (2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc. These watches/warnings/advisories are issued for the entire zone in which the point resides and mariners should act accordingly. |